 This is such a clever narrative tool and it goes completely against my gut instincts as a writer.
 I love storytelling, I love everything to be wrapped up, everyone to connect and the story to come together.
 I usually like this to happen with good results for the characters, because I love writing a good popcorn pop-culture type story.

 What this series does so well is constantly stop those elements.
-It keeps the characters disconnected constantly, not allowing them to connect in their actions, dialogue and keeping their emotional states slightly disconnected and awkward.
+It keeps the characters disconnected constantly, not allowing them to relate in their actions, dialogue and keeping their emotional states awkward and unfinished.
 This makes me feel so strongly for them and is such a good representation of both young teens and just generally people who are dealing with their own demons.
-It rarely offers a satisfactory conclusion for the story and it offers tiny glimpses of inner monologue to the audience, which allow us to get an insight into their feeling but ultimately just helps emphasise their lack of ability to display that too the other characters.
+It rarely offers a satisfactory conclusion for the story and it offers tiny glimpses of inner monologue to the audience, which allow us to get an insight into their feeling but ultimately just helps emphasise their lack of ability to display that too the other characters around them.
 We also rarely get anything that is a true, analytical explanation of their feelings or what they want.
 It's all fragments of a mind fighting itself.... so good and so irritating!?

 Please go give this series some of your time (if you haven't already) and then come back and add something to this post.
 I'd love to hear what you think makes this script tick, where you feel the idea started and how the story arch came about, what techniques you feel are being used.
 Mostly, I want to hear your thoughts on this style of storytelling, Let's chat about this one folks - open door.